Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers: Comparison with Related Works

 We compare the \sysname cryptographic constructions and system with related work in \Cref{tab:related_works}, along the dimensions of key properties offered by \sysname---blindness, unlinkability, aggregability (i.e., whether multiple authorities are involved in issuing the credential), threshold aggregation (i.e., whether a credential can be aggregated using signatures issued by a subset of authorities), and signature size (see Sections~\ref{architecture}~and~\ref{construction}).

 \paragraph{Short and aggregable signatures} The Waters signature scheme~\cite{waters} provides the bone structure of our primitive, and introduces a clever solution to aggregate multiple attributes into short signatures.
-However, the original Water's signature does not allow blind issuance or unlinkability, and is not aggregable as it has not been built for use in a multi-authority setting.
-Lu~\etal scheme, commonly known as LOSSW signature scheme~\cite{lossw}, is also based on Water's scheme and comes with the improvement of being sequentially aggregable.
+However, the original Waters signatures do not allow blind issuance or unlinkability, and are not aggregable as they have not been built for use in a multi-authority setting.
+Lu~\etal scheme, commonly known as LOSSW signature scheme~\cite{lossw}, is also based on Waters scheme and comes with the improvement of being sequentially aggregable.
 In a sequential aggregate signature scheme, the aggregate signature is built in turns by each signing authority; this requires the authorities to communicate with each other resulting in increased latency and cost.
-The BGLS signature~\cite{bgls} scheme is built upon the BLS signature and is remarkable because of its short signature size---signatures are composed of only one group element.
+The BGLS signature~\cite{bgls} scheme is built upon BLS signatures and is remarkable because of its short signature size---signatures are composed of only one group element.
 The BGLS scheme has a number of desirable properties as it is aggregable without needing coordination between the signing authorities, and can be extended to work in a threshold setting~\cite{boldyreva2002efficient}.
 Moreover, Boneh~\etal show how to build verifiably encrypted signatures~\cite{bgls} which is close to our requirements, but not suitable for anonymous credentials.